-Sustainability and Clondalkin LPF
+Sustainability in packaging and LPF

 Sustainability is on everyone’s mind in 2018, and will only continue to be more important in the coming years.
 Every packaging producer is looking for improvements and ways to offer sustainable packaging.
 At LPF we are no different.
 With today’s news-article we will be showcasing some of the ways we have been contributing to sustainable packaging.

-It’s important to note that sustainability as a subject is still constantly changing.
+It’s important to note that sustainability in packaging as a subject is still constantly changing.
 What might be considered a good solution today, could end up being overtaken by different solutions in a year’s time.
 This is why we consistently try out new solutions together with our customers, and are always open for new (sustainable) options for our portfolio.

 Our sustainability pillars

-Currently LPF focuses on 4 ‘pillars’ that form our sustainable portfolio.
+Currently LPF focuses on 4 ‘pillars’ that form our sustainability in packaging portfolio.
 We use one (or several) of these 4 pillars depending on our customer’s wishes and product.
 For us being sustainable is not just about having a green label.
 The product still has to guarantee the high quality and barrier that our customers have come to expect from LPF.
 This is why we always look for a solution that’s sustainable and matches our customer’s needs.

 A mono-film that can be recycled very well but offers no barrier is not a sustainable solution for processed fruit products, because of the amount of fruit that would spoil thanks this packaging.
 Throwing away tons of fruit would not be sustainable at all.
 With this philosophy in mind we work with the following four sustainability pillars at Clondalkin LPF: